 How do I cancel?
 Cancel any time by logging in to your account on Flavourly's website, clicking 'Account', then 'Beer Club', then 'Cancel Membership'.
 You'll be asked to fill in a short questionnaire and you can then close your account.

 Is there anything else I should know?
 You can't cancel your subscription within 24 hours of the day your membership is set to recur, so if you want to cancel make sure to do so more than 24 hours before.

 HonestBrew is an online-only shop and subscription service that pledges to support independent craft breweries.
 There are two subscription options available.

 There's the HonestBrew Membership essentially charges you £10 a month to top up online credit that you can then spend on whichever beers are available at its store at discounted prices.

 Or there's Honesty Boxes, which is the classic curated subscription box that is selected for you.
 You can choose to receive a mixed box of light and dark beers or just IPAs and pale ales, and you'll also get discounts on any you buy from the online store.

 Subscribers to either service also gets early access to new beer releases and sales on the website, and payments can be paused or adjusted to become less frequent.

 Running cost of membership: £10 per month (HonestBrew Membership), £22.90 per month (six beers), £29.90 per month (nine beers), £36.90 per month (12 beers).

-Introductory offer: Get a £5 credit when subscribing to HonestBrew Membership, or £10 off your first box with Honesty Boxes.
+Introductory offer: Get the first month free when subscribing to HonestBrew Membership, or £10 off your first box with the Beer Subscription.

 Delivery: Free for Honesty Boxes subscribers, £4.99 for any orders under £50 from the online store.